se1exin/ESPBlinds/README.md

 **NOTE** The schematic shows the A4988 Stepper Driver, which was from a previous iteration.
 I am now using the DRV8255 which has a slightly different pinout.

 Most notably on the DRV8255, the VDD pin is not present and instead replaced by the FAULT pin (which I am not using), and the RST and SLP pins go to 3.3v rather than being tied to each other.

+## Mounting instructions
+- First mount the enclosure to the wall.
+The motor covers one of the screw holes.
+- Mount the stepper motor before adding the main gear - it covers access to 2 of the motor screw holes
+- Then put in the main gear and everything else
+- Then add on the lid!

 ### Some more pics